anakadote/slate-bamlt/source/index.html.md

 businessPostalCode | no | string |
 businessCountry | no | string | 2-character ISO country code

-*Either the "name" OR the "firstName" AND "firstName" parameters are required.
+*Either the “name” OR the “firstName” AND “firstName” parameters are required.